-They usually have a connection point to hook up a fire hose and a nut or bolt to turn on what will start the flow.
+They usually have a connection point to hook up a fire hose and a nut or bolt to turn on which will start the flow.
 Every fire hydrant is essentially just an attachment to the main water line.
 Underneath that connects the hydrant valve through a pipe called a riser.
-However, the normal hydrants don’t change the water pressure or flow in any way.
+However, normal hydrants don’t change the water pressure or flow in any way.
 They function as valves so firefighters can utilize the already present pressure in the water pipes.
 While all of this may sound simple the internal mechanics of a fire hydrant are a little more complex and can vary by region.

 Types of Fire Hydrants

-A dry hydrant system stores the water below ground.
+A dry hydrant system stores the water below the ground.
 The Earth’s temperature is usually higher than the cold environment temperature in cold regions.
 So, the possibility of freezing can be prevented by this arrangement.
 When the dry hydrant system is required to be used, firefighters open a valve on top of the hydrant and engage their hose in it.
-This causes the drain valve to open inside of the hydrant.
+This causes the drain valve to open inside the hydrant.
 This allows the water to come through which the firefighters use against the fire.

 Difference between Wet barrel Hydrant and Dry barrel Hydrant

 The main differences between a wet hydrant and a dry hydrant are mentioned below:

 |Wet Hydrant or Wet Barrel Hydrant||Dry Hydrant or Dry Barrel Hydrant|